What’s in This Article

 Carry Only What’s Necessary

-Minimize your risk by carrying only a small amount of cash and a copy of your passport.
-Leave your actual passport and extra credit cards secured in your hotel safe.
+Take only a small amount of cash and a copy of your passport when you go out.
+Leave your actual passport and extra cards in your hotel safe.
+A money belt worn under clothing adds extra security.

 Stay Vigilant and Connected